carlincb/TripShare/README.md

 ## Description

 A Travel Blog, using Node, Express, Sequelize, Cloudinary, MySQL, and deployed on Heroku.
+The app allows users to make travel blog posts with an image.
+Users can also add comments and likes on the posts.

 ![Image of the main page of the website showing a blog post.](./public/images/tripshare-image.png)